Anay-Parikh/C30-Zombie-Crush-Images/README.md

-# zombie-crush-boilerplate
+# zombie-crush-images
-boilerplate for crush the zombie game
+A game where I have to crush zombies by dropping stones on them